Vaishnavi-saravanan/Exno.9-Prompt-Engg/README.md

      - Tone
      - Detail

----

 ## Result

 The experiment was successfully executed.
 It was observed that detailed, structured, and context-rich prompts significantly improved the realism, aesthetic quality, and expressive capacity of AI-generated videos.

----

-## Tools Used

-- Runway Gen-2
-- Synthesia
-- Pictory
-- DeepBrain

----

-## Conclusion

-Prompt engineering is crucial for guiding AI video generation systems.
-Careful crafting and iterative refinement of prompts lead to high-quality, meaningful video content aligned with user intent.